 The process for requesting a placement is fundamentally the same for both on-campus and online students.
 Students begin the process by submitting the Placement Request Form.
-Normally, this is done during the advising period for the semester in which a student wishes to complete the placement – e.g. Placement Request Forms requesting Spring semester placements are submitted during the fall prior; Summer and Fall semester requests are submitted during the spring prior.
-Specific due dates for the Placement Request Forms will be posted around the time of advising.
+Normally, this is done during the advising period for the semester in which a student wishes to complete the placement – e.g. Placement Request Forms requesting Spring semester placements are submitted during the fall prior; Summer placement requests are due February 1 prior to the summer in which you’d like to do the practicum; Fall semester requests are submitted during the spring prior.
+Specific due dates for the Placement Request Forms will be announced around the time of advising.

 Online students will be placed at practicum sites that are convenient to their place of residence.
-Online students are asked to research local institutions where they’d like to do the placement, and then provide contact information to the School, so that staff can contact the potential site.
+Online students are asked to research local institutions where they’d like to do the placement, and then provide contact information to the iSchool using the placement request form, so that the practicum instructors can contact the potential site.

-- During the advising period for the semester in which you wish to complete the practicum, meet with your advisor to discuss the best timing for you to complete the placement;
+- During the advising period prior to the semester or summer in which you wish to complete the practicum, meet with your advisor to discuss the best timing for you to complete the placement;

 - your updated resume,

 - a printout of your iSchool coursework (which you can get from your Student Center in MyUW).

 NOTE: Summer placement requests are due February 1, so students should discuss summer placements with their advisors during the Fall advising period

 When filling out the placement request form: